NotePlan/plugins/dwertheimer.TaskAutomations/readme.md

 This command brings all the tasks inside of the currently open note to the top of the note.
 You can choose whether you want headings (e.g. "Open Tasks", "Sheduled Tasks" etc.) or whether you want just the sorted tasks brought to the top.
 Note: brings only task lines (not indented underneath)

+## Task Sorting Notes:

+- At this time, the plugin will ignore headings that are attached to the tasks (e.g. tasks indented under root-level #headings).
+I need to understand/think more about this use case and how to deal with it in sorting.
+- Lines are sorted line-by-line.
+Currently, no provision is made for indented text/content underneath tasks or tasks that are indented themselves under other content.
+If this is your use case and you can describe how you think it should work very clearly, please contact @dwertheimer on Discord and help me understand this usage.

 ## Marking All Tasks

 ### /mat - Mark All Tasks (as completed or open)

 This plugin will give you a choice of whether to mark all open tasks as completed or all completed tasks as open.

-Note: Because the plugin needs to delete the tasks in order to sort and re-insert them in the proper order, as an extra safety measure, the plugin will make a backup of all the tasks you sort just in case something goes wrong.
-You can find all the tasks backed up at: `@Trash/_Task-sort-backup`, and you should probably clean that document out every so often. :)

-Note: At this time, the plugin will ignore headings that are attached to the tasks (e.g. tasks indented under root-level #headings).
-I need to understand/think more about this use case and how to deal with it in sorting.

 ## Copying Tags/Mentions